*EXCLUSIVE EXCERPT FOR WINTER (SEASONS, BOOK ONE)*

 At least that’s what I thought initially.

 But I wrong.

 He wasn’t backing down and giving them what they wanted by giving in.
 He wasn’t begging them in his final moments.
 He wasn’t giving them whatever remained of his dignity.
 Even while looking broken, and looking down the barrel of a gun, he didn’t give up, he didn’t plead, he didn’t give them that satisfaction.
-They might have got their pound of flesh and more, but they were not getting his pride or his fear.
-I could see that in the one eye that wasn’t swollen.
-I could see that in the portion of his mouth that wasn’t busted open—the portion that was twisted into a sneer.
+They might’ve gotten their pound of flesh and more, but they were not getting his pride or his fear.
+I could see that in his eyes.
+I could see that in the portion of his mouth that wasn’t split open—the portion that was twisted into a sneer.
 He sneered at them.
 He sneered at death.

-He might have been on his knees, and I might have thought he wasn’t fighting, but he was.
+He might’ve been on his knees, and I might’ve thought he wasn’t fighting, but he was.
 He was fighting.
 In his own way.

-I couldn’t stand frozen anymore in the shadows with my hand covering my mouth so as to not make a sound, and with useless tears stinging my eyes.
+I couldn’t stand frozen anymore in the shadows with my hand covering my mouth and useless tears stinging my eyes.
 I couldn’t be that helpless person.
-I wouldn’t.

 Do not save me.

 But the second his eyes met mine, I knew that it wouldn’t happen.
 I would never run away from him.
 How could I run away from a man who looked at me like that?
 While his would-be killers had already beaten him savagely, while they were taunting him with even more cruelty, while they could put a bullet into his head at any second and end his life, he was looking at me and begging me not for his life, but for mine.
 He wanted me to stay hidden in the shadows.
 He wanted me safe and unharmed.
 He didn’t want me to watch him die, nor did he want me to try and help him and possibly end up dead too.
 He wanted me to do nothing except run away.